breeze833/voice_echo_bot/README.md

 ## Installation

 * Download the project
-* Makesure you have python3
+* Make sure you have python3
 * `pip install -r < requirements.txt`

 Note: you may need to install some native libraries manually.